-Ways Youth Can Change the World with Adults
+Ways Youth Engagement with Adults Happens

 Youth Facing Adultism — In schools, communities and homes throughout the world, adults act arbitrarily and with contempt for children and youth.
 Social customs, government laws and official systems have been developed in most nations to ensure young people act how, when, where and why adults want them to.
 Youth fighting adultism challenge the assumptions behind adultism, which is bias towards adults.